home-assistant/home-assistant.io/source/_integrations/transmission.markdown

 - `transmission_started_torrent`
 - `transmission_removed_torrent`

-Inside of the event, there is the name of the torrent that is started or completed and the path where the files are downloaded, as it is seen in the Transmission User Interface.
+Inside the event, there is the name of the torrent that is started or completed and the path where the files are downloaded, as seen in the Transmission User Interface.

 Example of an automation that notifies on successful download and removes the torrent from the client: